ubcgif/dcip2d/content/observations.rst

 observations file.
 Electrodes will be at :math:`z=0` if topography is not given (e.g., set to null).
 The :math:`z` coordinates should be provided in the observations file when the data are located down a borehole.
-Any surface/borehole combination of electrodes is allowed in .
+Any surface/borehole combination of electrodes is allowed in.
 The observations file can have three different formats: the , , or format.
 Only a single format is allowed in a data file. **The general format is the only format that will allow the use of borehole